Want a free personalized recommendation for your software stack?Get yours

 Yes, Buttondown offers free concierge migration service to help you move your entire list within one business day.

-Basic automation is available as a $29/month add-on, but it's not as sophisticated as dedicated marketing automation platforms.
+Basic automation is available as a $29/month add-on, but it's more limited than dedicated marketing automation platforms.

 No dedicated mobile app, but the web interface is mobile-responsive for managing your newsletter on the go.